-Each MCC shall perform a monthly communication test with each SPOC in its service area, using each declared communication link.
+The purpose of the following test is to identify to IMO and ICAO SPOCs that are non-responsive to Cospas-Sarsat distress alert messages.
+Each MCC shall perform a monthly communication test with each SPOC in its service area.
 The test shall include a transmission of a test message from the MCC to the SPOC and an acknowledgement of the message by the SPOC/RCC operator (i.e. an automatic acknowledgement is not acceptable) to the MCC.
-However, MCC-SPOC communication links that have been successfully used operationally at least once (with the messages acknowledged by a SPOC/RCC operator) during the month may be considered as already tested.
+However, MCC-SPOC communication links that have been successfully used operationally at least once (with the messages acknowledged by a SPOC/RCC operator) during the month may be reported as already tested.